lapygithub/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In the section titled "7) Polynomial Fit Find Function", the function polyfit_find() is defined to find the lane lines in the input image result of the undistorted, unwarped, top down, binary image.
+Right and left lines are searched using a window margin left and right of center making use of histogram maximum peaks.
+Nine horizontal line sections are used.

+My implementation searches for lane lines on each frame, while a clear optimization would be to make use of frame to frame cohearance to avoid the searching on every frame.

+A polynomial is then fit to the centroid of each window and used to calculate the frame by frame video overlay polygon.

+An image view of the processing, including the histogram details:

 ![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The functions to calculate lane curvature (get_curvature()) and offset from center (get_dist()), can be found in P3.ipynb and the cell titled "8) Measuring Curvature".

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented plotting back to the road directly in the `process_image2()` function in the step labeled `10) Putting It All Together`. cv2.fillPoly() is used to draw the polgon created from the returned values of polyfit_find().
 Here is an example of my result on a test image:

 ![alt text][image7]